By Michael Rodriguez

 “Competitiveness is great to watch,” Turner said.
 “These events are all about fostering new friendships, and it’s a great way to unwind before finals.”

-Senior interactive multimedia major and head coordinator of King, Ryan Strenkowski, organized the event by working with the New Jersey Smash Bros.
-Organization, Lions Gaming and several other sponsors.
+Ryab Strenkowski, a senior interactive multimedia major and head coordinator of King, organized the event by working with Lions Gaming and sponsors such as Saber R and New York Excelsior, a professional Overwatch esports team.
 Facilitating the equipment setup and organizing the brackets, King served as his senior thesis.

 Strenkowski “fell in love” with the competitive gaming scene as a freshman at the College and fostered that love within his major and leisure activities.